-Discover a national park on New Brunswick’s Acadian Coast where lush mixed-wood forests lead to colourful salt marshes and warm ocean beaches.
+Discover a national park on New Brunswick’s Acadian Coast where lush mixed-wood forests lead to colorful salt marshes and warm ocean beaches.
 Offshore, golden sand dunes foster calm seas.
-At night, this Dark Sky Preserve is a celestial masterpiece; in winter, it is a snowbound fun-zone.
-And each of these natural wonders intertwines with fascinating Mi’kmaq and Acadian cultures.
+At night, this Dark Sky Preserve is a celestial masterpiece; in winter, it is a snowbound fun zone.
+And each of these natural wonders intertwines with fascinating Mi’gmaq and Acadian cultures.
 Welcome to Kouchibouguac National Park—an awe-inspiring all-season destination.

 Fundy National Park

 The world’s highest tides await visitors at Fundy National Park.
 Kayak on the Bay of Fundy, explore the seafloor when the tide recedes, hike or bike through native Acadian forests and more at one of Canada’s best-known national parks.

 Boishébert and Beaubears Island Shipbuilding National Historic Sites